OsbornePro/BTPS-SecPack/docs/index.rst

 **CONCLUSION**
 WinRM over HTTPS is now configured for your environment.
-Great work!
+Magnificent!
 When you now use PowerShell commands such as ``Invoke-Command`` or ``New-PSSession`` you will need to specify the ``-UseSSL`` parameter in order to use WinRM over HTTPS.
 Port 5985 will not accept connections in an ideal setup.